 Gap down patterns are also known as falling windows.
 They’re bearish.
 Gappers are blank windows that form because something happened after hours and pre-market that caused the price to open lower than the previous day’s close.
 Gap down patterns can be found on many stock charts.
 The gap down pattern occurs when the price opens lower than the previous day’s close.
 Gaps are key support and resistance levels; hence, you must pay attention.

-Gaps can occur for many reasons from poor earnings, unexpected news, unexpected sell offs, and much more.
-Which can cause a trader to make a spare of the moment decision.
-Trading emotions are where Japanese candlesticks patterns come from.
-Greed and fear; or supply and demand move markets.
-Candlesticks are a way traders can gauge those moves to get the pulse of the market.
+Gaps can occur from poor earnings, gs, unexpected news, unexpected sell-offs, and muscle-of, which can cause a trader to make a spare-of-the-moment decision.
+Trading emotions are where Japanese candlestick patterns come from.
+Greed and fear, or supply and demand, move markets.
+Candlesticks are a way traders can gauge those moves to get the market’s pulse.

 Selling power was pretty extreme in the after-hours and pre-market trading, causing supply and demand to go out of balance.
 Gappers let you know that a trader’s view has changed overnight.

 Many traders use the gappers strategy as key support and resistance levels.
 They will get filled.
 It might not be right away, but gaps do fill.

 When looking at a chart with a gap, notice that the two candlesticks forming the gap act as support and resistance.
 When a gapper occurs, the overall perception at that time is a bearish one.

 The Bulls will try to fill that gap, but it may take a while.
 Be aware of the key levels of support and resistance the gap provides.

 At the BullishBears, we teach how to trade candlesticks and what they are on our daily live streams.

 Gap Down Pattern Time Frames